fabrizioaymone/forward-learning-of-LLMs-to-consumer-devices/README.md

 ```

 ## Citation
-If you find "Forward Learning of Large Language Models by Consumer Devices" helpful for your research, please consider citing the paper.
+If you find <em><strong>Forward Learning of Large Language Models by Consumer Devices</strong></em> helpful for your research, please consider citing the paper.

 ```
 @Article{electronics13020402,